-Ministers of Word and Service provide a ministry exemplifying the life of Christlike service to all persons and creation: nurturing, healing, leading, advocating dignity and justice, and equipping the whole people of God for their life of witness and service within and beyond the congregation for the sake of God's mission in the world.
-A minister of Word and Service shall comply with this church's Constitution, Bylaws, and Continuing Resolutions.
+Ministers of Word and Service provide a ministry exemplifying the life of Christ like service to all persons and creation: nurturing, healing, leading, advocating dignity and justice, and equipping the whole people of God for their life of witness and service within and beyond the congregation for the sake of God's mission in the world.
+A minister of Word and Service shall comply with this church's Constitutions, Bylaws, and Continuing Resolutions of the Evangelical Lutheran Church in America.